cacttus/BR2/project/tasks.md

 - [ ] CSharp inline *minimal* scripts.
 	* This should fix the camera, so we can easily add the bottle topologizer.
 	- [x] Update FlyCameraControls (flycam) from previous release and use CSharpScript to control it.
+	- [x] Test the c# lexer.
+	- [ ] Implement a parser
+	- [ ] Finish the C# class-based scripting implementation.
+	- [ ] Test a script.
-	- [ ] Update FlyingCameraControls so that it runs as a script.
+	- [ ] Update FlyingCameraControls so that it runs in the new script-component system.
 		- [ ] Make Cameras work with the Scene() and get their update() methods called
 		- [ ] This would make the flying controls run as a script IN the node as a component instead of AROUND *Currently FlyingCameraControls run on top of the camera